SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-monthly-maintenance-window.md

 The maintenance Window is usually a Thursday.
-Check the [list of upcoming maintenance window dates](https://wiki.umiacs.umd.edu/umiacs/index.php/MonthlyMaintenanceWindow) from University of Maryland IT to see the dates of the next few scheduled outages.
+Check the [list of upcoming maintenance window dates](https://wiki.umiacs.umd.edu/umiacs/index.php/MonthlyMaintenanceWindow) from University of Maryland's Institute for Advanced Computer Studies to see the dates of the next few scheduled outages.

 ## What happens to my scheduled jobs during the maintenance window?